4d/go-mobile/docs/tutorials/data-formatter/create-kotlin-formatter.md

 :::

-Here is the `PhoneAction.kt` file to dial a phone number value on click :
+Here is the `PhoneAction.kt` file to dial a phone number value on click on Android:

 ```4d
 package ___PACKAGE___